apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/FileSystemShell.md

 from those of a Unix-style filesystem; operations which query or manipulate permissions are generally unsupported.

-Operations to which this applies includes: `chgrp`, `chmod`, `chown`, `getfacl`, and `setfacl`.
-The related attribute commands `getfattr` and`setfattr` are often also unavailable.
+Operations to which this applies include: `chgrp`, `chmod`, `chown`, `getfacl`, and `setfacl`.
+The related attribute commands `getfattr` and`setfattr` are also usually unavailable.

-* Filesystem commands which list permissions and user/group details, usually mock permission, owner and group details.
+* Filesystem commands which list permission and user/group details, usually simulate these details.

 * Operations which try to preserve permissions (example `fs -put -p`) do not preserve permissions for this reason.
+(Special case: `wasb://`, which preserves permissions but does not enforce them).

-When interacting with read-only object stores, the permissions found in list and stat commands may indicate that the user has write access, when in fact they do not
+When interacting with read-only object stores, the permissions found in "list" and "stat" commands may indicate that the user has write access, when in fact they do not.

-Object stores do often have sophisticated permissions models of their own;
-these will have to manipulated through store-specific tooling.
+Object stores usually have permissions models of their own, models can be manipulated through store-specific tooling.
-Be aware that some of the permissions which an object store may provide (such as write access only, or different permissions on the root path) may be incompatible with the Hadoop filesystem clients.
-These tend to require full read and write access to the entire object store into which they write data.
+Be aware that some of the permissions which an object store may provide (such as write-only paths, or different permissions on the root path) may be incompatible with the Hadoop filesystem clients.
+These tend to require full read and write access to the entire object store bucket/container into which they write data.

 As an example of how permissions are mocked, here is a listing of Amazon's public, read-only bucket of landsat images: